In virus outbreak, fretting over a name that might go viral

 “Once people have a chance to catch their breath, it might be changed,” Messonnier said.

-Many media outlets have been skipping the clunky 2019 nCoV and just calling it the new virus or new coronavirus, which isn’t very specific.
-Coronavirus is the umbrella term for a large group of viruses, including the one that causes the common cold.
+Many media outlets have been skipping the clunky 2019-nCoV and just calling it the new virus or new coronavirus, which isn’t very specific.
+Coronavirus is the umbrella term for a large group of viruses, including ones that can cause the common cold.

 Since the outbreak is centered in the central Chinese city of Wuhan, others have been using Wuhan virus or Wuhan coronavirus or even Wuhan flu — even though flu is an entirely different virus.